 Budget 2018 proposed long-term capital gains tax on equity investments.
 The very next day, the insurance companies were out with advertising campaigns highlighting the tax advantage of ULIPs over mutual funds.
 Well, mutual funds and ULIPs compete for investor money.
-And it is not unfair on the part of insurance companies to highlight any demonstrable advantage that they may … [Read more...] about With tax on LTCG on sale on equity mutual funds, do ULIPs make for a better investment choice?
+And it is not unfair on the part of insurance companies to highlight any demonstrable advantage that they may … [Read more...] about After tax on LTCG, are ULIPs better than Equity Mutual Funds?

 Long-Term Capital Gains on sale on equity mutual funds and listed shares was proposed in Budget 2018.
 I have discussed the proposal in an earlier post.
 In this post, let’s look at the actual impact (in numbers) because of the introduction of tax on long-term capital gains.
 LTCG on sale of equity shares/equity mutual funds From FY2019, the long-term capital gains (holding … [Read more...] about Impact of Tax on Long Term Capital Gains on Returns: Explained with Examples